niklasramo/tikki/README.md

 # Tikki

 Tikki is a minimalistic game/animation loop, or a "ticker" if you prefer, with the power of an event emitter baked in it.
 In practice this means that you can use Tikki like an event emitter with the exception that there is no `emit` method.
 Instead, Tikki automatically emits the events (or phases as they are called in Tikki's context) in the order you have specified on every animation frame.
-This allows for a very ergonomic (and familiar) API for controlling the exection order of different tasks/phases.
+This allows for a very ergonomic (and familiar) API for controlling the execution order of different tasks/phases.

 - Small footprint (around 900 bytes gzipped).
 - Works in Node.js and browser environments out of the box.